Parsnip is a proud member of the cow parsley family, which includes carrots, dill, fennel, parsley, and many others.

 As a parsnip grower, you won’t have a ton to deal with regarding this pest, but keep an eye out regardless.
 Just cover the crops with a micromesh mini tunnel to keep them at bay.

 Parsnip canker is another common problem that you’re very likely to face.
-Drought or damage to the crown of the parsnip are the two biggest causes.
+Drought or damage to the crown of the parsnip is the two biggest causes.

 However, it can be treated by making sure you have good drainage, practicing good crop rotation, flat out delay sowing until May, or earthing them up in summer.